kawaicheung/book-on-naming-things/manuscript/0_C_WhatMakesANameGood.md

 A good name might...

 * Stand out amongst other code so it's easy to spot at a glance.
+* Fade into the background so the more important bits of code stand out.
 * Make the code around it more readable.
 * Make the intentions obvious.
 * Be memorable.
 The next day, you can say exactly what the name of something is without looking back at the code.